MA Dance and Professional Practices

 In a nutshell

-Dance at Salford is a community of lecturers, students, artists in residence, alumni artists and visiting professionals that work together to provide a professional training and education to support your career aspirations.
-As a postgraduate dance student studying at Salford, you'll have access to a vibrant local dance scene with links to local venues and dance organisations.
+Dance at Salford is a community of lecturers, students, artists in residence, alumni artists and visiting professionals who work together to provide a professional training and education to support your career aspirations.
+As a postgraduate dance student studying at Salford, you'll have access to vibrant local dance scene with links to local venues and dance organizations.
 We'll create collaboration and networking opportunities through live dance and music events, as well as access to discounted supplementary training and live performances, creating space to engage with like-minded creative artists.

-Find out more by signing up for an upcoming Open Day
+Find out more by signing up for an upcoming Open Day.

 You can also follow our Dance@Salford Instagram account and find helpful FAQs, learn more about student life at Salford or explore all our Dance courses.